mfmceneaney/lambdaml/README.md

 git clone https://github.com/mfmceneaney/lambdaml.git
 ```

-Then build the project with:
+Then, build the project (this may take a while).
 ```bash
 docker build -f /path/to/lambdaml/Dockerfile.cpu -t lambdaml-project /path/to/lambdaml #Note: There is also a cuda Dockerfile.
 ```
-and run it with:
+After successfully building, run the project with:
 ```bash
 docker run --rm -it lambdaml-project
 ```